eduvpn/documentation/SAML.md

 change that change the `attribute` value under `MellonAuthentication`.

-If you want to also have `vpn-admin-portal` be protected by SAML, make sure you uncomment the `<Location /admin>` section above and figure out the attribute and values they should have to match with administrators.
-Also modify `/etc/vpn-admin-portal/vpn.example/config.php` analogue to the modifications for `vpn-user-portal`.
+If you want to also have `vpn-admin-portal` be protected by SAML, make sure you uncomment the `<Location /admin>` section in `/etc/httpd/conf.d/vpn.example.conf` and figure out the attribute values that are associated with the administrator(s).

-That should be all!
+Also modify `/etc/vpn-admin-portal/vpn.example/config.php` in the same way as the user portal.